Oldham Limiteds: Oldham counts

-Lancashire was renowned for the production of the finest, which means thinnest, cotton yarn.
-When the Oldham Limiteds started to expand the output in Oldham, they competed by spinning coarse yarn.
-The grade of cotton, is measured by its count.
-This refers to the number of hanks of 840 yards than collectively weigh 1 lb.
-1-40 is called a coarse count in the United Kingdom, 40-80 is a medium count and 80 to 160 is fine.
-Consequently, an Oldham count, is a count between 1 and 40.
+Lancashire was renowned for the production of the finest, in other words, thinnest, cotton yarn.
+When the Oldham Limiteds started to expand their output, they competed by spinning coarse yarn.
+The grade of cotton is measured by its count.
+This refers to the number of hanks of 840 yards that collectively weigh 1 lb.
+1-40 is called a coarse count in the United Kingdom; 40-80 is a medium count and 80 to 160 is fine.
+Consequently an Oldham count is a count between 1 and 40.
 In the United States, the terms are used differently.

 Future investment

 There were two other booms, 1883–84 and 1889–90.
-In all, from 1858–96, Oldham formed 154 limiteds, or more than twice as much as found in Bolton.
+In all, from 1858–96, Oldham formed 154 limiteds, or more than twice as many as found in Bolton.
 The only other part of the textile industry where the limited company had the same hold as in Oldham was the Irish linen trade.
 Company voting was on the egalitarian method of one man one vote.
 They could be ruthless dismissing the whole board if they were seen to be under-performing.